ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 These three modules are used in the three analysis scripts:

-- verification_with_polychord.py: This script generates a range of mock data sets, and then evaluates the Bayes ratio between the noise-only model and the noise + global signal model using Polychord.
-These results are then stored in the verification_data directory for later comparison with the results from the evidence network.
+- verification_with_polychord.py: This script generates a range of mock data sets from both the noise-only model and the noisy-signal model, and then performs a Bayesian analysis on each of them.
+  Evaluating the Bayes ratio between the two models of the data using Polychord.
+These results are then stored in the verification_data directory for later comparison with the results from the evidence network to verify its accuracy in computing the Bayes ratio.
 It should be run first.
 - train_evidence_network.py: This script builds the evidence network and data simulators, then trains the evidence network.
 Once trained it